 - Takeover or merger.
 If two suppliers are combined, an inevitable outcome, either over time or immediately, is rationalisation of both the products and services offered and the workforce needed to build and support them.
 This can affect the choice, price and quality of products and services offered by the combined entities.

 - Organisational restructuring.
-Business unit divestment and consolidation, increasing centralisation and entry to new markets can have an impact similar to takeover or high growth as the focus moves to the new order of business.
+Business unit acquisition and mergers, increasing centralisation and entry to new markets can have an impact similar to takeover or high growth as the focus moves to the new order of business.

 - Technology failure.
 Any inability or unwillingness on the supplier’s part to adequately and proactively protect and defend its technology infrastructure can result in viability-threatening situations.
 Critical and confidential data, including that of customers, can be corrupted, rendered inaccessible, or stolen and publicised.
 System administrators and users can be denied access to their systems.